 10 March 1914 however, Mary Richardson. national gallery London went in to commit an act of vandalism.
 Walked up to a painting, struck it with a meat cleaver broke the glass, and slashed the painting 7 times.
 It was the artwork entitled, “Figure of Venus Velasquez”, ‘Rokeby Venus’.
 It was seen as the worst act of violence of that kind in history.
 She told them “I’m a suffragette”.

 1914.
 Aug ww1 started.
 Unity required men’s and women’s vote campaigns put aside.
 WW1 used women to fill the roles this gave more focus to women’s equality in all social classes.
 1918 they were not seen as weak.

 The Electoral Reform Bill passed in Parliament, allowed some women over the age of 30 to vote and those who were over 21 who owned their own house and or were married

 The Representation of the Peoples Act is finally passed allowing all men over 21 to vote and all women over 30 to vote.
 As well as women to stand as MPS in Parliament.

 After ww1 the 6th Feb 1918 Representation of peoples act was passed allowing women over 30 to vote.
 Votes for all

 Nancy Astor the first woman in parliament to stand as an MP

-Not until 1928 was the 1918 Representation of the People’s act revised.
-Finally giving women the equal age of 21 in order to vote, that matched the age set for men.
+Not until 1928 was the 1918 Representation of the People’s Act revised.
+Finally giving women the equal age of 21 in order to vote, which matched the age set for men.